openstack/magnum/doc/source/admin/magnum-proxy.rst

 =================================================

-If you are running magnum behind a firewall then you may need a proxy for using services like docker, kubernetes.
+If you are running magnum behind a firewall then you may need a proxy for using services like docker and kubernetes.
 Use these steps when your firewall will not allow you to use those services without a proxy.